zwettemaan/TightenerDocs/Tightener_CodingConventions.md

 > Coding conventions may differ based on the context or the age of the subproject.

 - **Older Projects**: Projects like **ActivePageItems** may follow older conventions that differ from the core Tightener style.
 When modifying these projects, follow the existing style of the file.
+- **Cleanup While Editing**: When touching existing code, clean up obvious local convention drift in the area you are already editing so the file moves toward the current standard.
+Do not do broad drive-by rewrites, but do fix nearby issues such as namespace-scope helper placement, ordering of globals/statics, brace style, and indentation.
 - **Language Differences**: As noted above, JavaScript/ExtendScript projects follow different formatting rules (e.g., brace placement) compared to C/C++ projects.

 ## 5. Logging